 As a young person, there’s plenty to do when you’re living in DC.
 Some of the best places to visit for entertainment include Downtown DC and Georgetown.
 You can check out everything from the latest restaurants to trendy bars and nightlife spots.

 There are also plenty of cultural activities around like the Smithsonian National Museum of Natural History and the National Gallery of Art.
 If you don’t mind a short trip, you can also visit historic sites like nearby Mount Vernon where George and Martha Washington once lived.
 You can also enjoy fresh air and great views right in the city by visiting the Tidal Basin, which is the site of the National Cherry Blossom Festival each year.

 Washington DC is also known for offering an amazing food scene that features flavors highlighting the diversity of the city.
 One of the best places to go to grab a bite to eat is Union Market.
 Union Market’s restaurants include everything from authentic Italian pizza and pasta to mouth-watering sushi and sashimi.
 You can also check out Eastern Market to grab fresh food from local farmers and vendors.

 We can help make your dream of living in DC come true

 Now that you know all the best things about living in Washington DC, you’re probably ready to move here.
 You can live right in the heart of it all by renting a coliving space or apartment in one of our Washington DC homes.

-From Capitol Hill to Union Market, Common offers fully furnished spaces that allow you to enjoy city living for an attainable price.
+From Capitol Hill to Columbia Heights, Common offers fully furnished spaces that allow you to enjoy city living for an attainable price.
 You can rent a fully-furnished private bedroom in an all-inclusive shared suite for 20% less than a nearby studio.
 Check out our apartments in DC to discover your dream home today!